traktion/AntTP/README.md

 ## Pointer Name Resolver (PNR) [EXPERIMENTAL!]

+__IMPORTANT: The resolver key will be CHANGED after initial testing!
+Names will be temporary until after this point.__

 The Pointer Name Resolver is a simple, first come, first server resolver.

 To create a name, you set the `x-data-key` header to `resolver` and then create a pointer to your chosen target pointer.